programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## What are all these terms (static site, Jekyll, GitHub Pages) & why might I care?

 > **This lesson is for you if** you'd like a free (including web hosting!), easy-to-maintain, secure website such as a scholarly blog, project website, or online portfolio.
-At the end of this lesson, you'll have a live basic website where you can publish content that other people can visit.
+You'll need to be a Mac user.
+At the end of this lesson, you'll have a live website where you can publish content that other people can visit.

-[Need to update image file paths throughout!]

 [static site

 databases: security, maintenance, speed, archivability